MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-ship-items.md

 4. Choose the **Post** action.

 > [!NOTE]
 > If your organization does not use sales orders, then, when you post the sales invoice, [!INCLUDE [prod_short](includes/prod_short.md)] assumes that you have shipped the full quantity.
-If this contradicts with how your organization works, then we recommend that you use sales orders and register shipments as explain in this article.
+If this contradicts with how your organization works, then we recommend that you use sales orders and register shipments as explained in this article.

 ## To ship items with a warehouse shipment